 Discounts may be offered by suppliers on sales of goods to attract buyers.
+Accounting for discount received depends on the nature of discount.
 Discounts may be classified into two types:

 Trade Discounts: offered at the time of purchase for example when goods are purchased in bulk or to retain loyal customers.